academo/grafana-alerting-ntfy-webhook-integration/README.md

 ## Why?

-You could use grafana alerting webhooks directly with ntfy but he notification will contain the json payload grafana sends which is not too useful in a notification.
+You could use grafana alerting webhooks directly with ntfy but the notification will contain the json payload grafana sends which is not too useful in a notification.

 ## How to use